Search

 “Mean reversion is a theory used in finance that suggests that asset prices and historical returns eventually will revert to the long-run mean or average level of the entire dataset.,” ~Investopedia

-If mean reversion holds true then you would expect that future financial asset returns going forward will return to the averages.
+If mean reversion holds true, then you would expect that future financial asset returns going forward will return to the averages.

 A stellar example of return to the mean is demonstrated during the first ten years of the millennium.